Squiblydoo/MalAPIReader/README.md

 There are two utility programs added: MalDictionaryMaker.py and ReadStorage.py
 - MalDictionaryMaker.py - I first used HTTTrack to scrape the MalAPI.io website.
 This utility can then make it into a dictionary for use by MalAPIReader.
-- ReadStorage.py - If you need to check or manipulate the contents of the stored dictionary used by MalAPIReader, this is an example program to view contents.
-In the example in the file, it will print the whole dictionary sorted by the API name.
+- ReadStorage.py - At the current time, this script gives an example of indexing into a dictionary.
+This script will be modified into a tool for maniputating the contents of the dictionary more effectively.
+The goal is to have a tool that can easily update or expand descriptions.

 # Usage